kedanco/100-days-kallaway-log/README.md

 I don't seem to be focused on 1 thing lately, that's why I can't seem to get anything done effectively.
 It's all bits and pieces everywhere.
 Maybe I should pick a weekly focus?

 **Link to work:**

+### Day 43 : 21st Feb Wednesday, 2018

+**Today's Progress:** Emmet Udemy Course

+**Thoughts:** Completed a short and sweet Udemy Course on using Emmet, and am super excited to start using these!
+Dope shortcut that can save time and glad to know that one day when I port over to VS Code it'll still be available :D

+**Link to work:**